aik7/Boosting/README.md

 ## LPBR (LPBoost with RMA)

-LPBR is a two-class classification algorithm using LPBoost and RMA.
+LPBR is a two-class classification algorithm using LPBoost and RMA. (currently not available with CLP)

 ## REPR (Rule-Enhanced Penalized Regression)